 In his remarks, H.E.
 Dr. Al Jasser expressed his profound appreciation to the Government of Malaysia for its continued support to the Islamic Development Group since its establishment in 1974.
 He also lauded the Government of Malaysia for its extraordinary efforts in battling the unprecedented health, social, economic, and financial challenges posed by the COVID-19 pandemic through proactive health measures and the deployment of several effective responses and stimulus programs.

-‘’Malaysia has proved, once again, that its resilient economy, supported by strong public institutions and a highly diverse and vibrant private sector, can bounce back from the most challenging crises,” Dr. Al Jasser stated.
+‘’Malaysia has proven, once again, that its resilient economy, supported by strong public institutions and a highly diverse and vibrant private sector, can bounce back from the most challenging crises,” Dr. Al Jasser stated.

 For his part, the Minister of Finance noted the instrumental role the IsDB’s Center of Excellence in Kuala Lumpur in facilitating access for exchange of Malaysia’s strong knowledge and experience in various sectors such as the Halal industry, technology transfer, Islamic Social Finance, and Awqaf sector amongst others, for the benefit of the 57 member countries of the Bank.